Who Is Joy SpearChief-Morris?

 I graduated from Western University in June 2017 with a Bachelor's degree in History and First Nations Studies as well as with top honours in athletics and academics.
 After graduating, I took another big leap and moved to Santa Barbara, California to train as a full-time athlete to pursue the dream of becoming an Olympian.
 After about a year, I realized that I had not been true to the path that was right for me and made the decision to move back to London, Ontario to train with my coaches Vickie Croley and Derrick Johnston.

 Now, I still dream of representing Canada at the Tokyo Olympic Games.
 In 2019 I had the opportunity to represent Team Canada again at the FISU World University Games, finishing 5th in the 100m hurdles.
-I have also embraced the other passions in my life, currently completing my Master's degree in Political Science specializing in Transitional Justice and Post-Conflict Reconstruction.
-My passions in writing and research lie in Indigenous political and land issues and reconciliation.
+I have also embraced the other passions in my life.
+I recently completed my Master's degree in Political Science specializing in Transitional Justice and Post-Conflict Reconstruction.
+My passions in writing and research lie in Indigenous politics, land claims, and reconciliation.
 I hope to go on to pursue political journalism, sharing my perspective as an Indigenous and African Canadian woman, as well as share the stories of others whose voices need to be heard.

 I also want to inspire Indigenous youth to chase dreams they might not have discovered yet and to know that they can achieve anything, no matter where they come from.
 My dream is a big one, and I know the road ahead of me is long and that it will not be easy, but I am determined to get there and to make the journey along the way worth it.
 This is the journey that I have set myself on.
 I hope you will follow along with me.